Mammoth Cave Parkway: History

 The Mammoth Cave Parkway was originally built alongside the original path of the Mammoth Cave Railroad (1886–1931), which ran from the original town of Mammoth Cave to Park City (originally known as Glasgow Junction).

-When the Mammoth Cave Parkway first opened (as a local road), portions of the road — along with Cave City Road (also known as East Entrance Road), a small piece of Green River Ferry Road, and all of Joppa Ridge Road west of the visitor center — were part of the original alignment of KY 70 from 1929 until the 1970s.
-KY 70 was re-routed to its current alignment in the 1970s.
+When the Mammoth Cave Parkway first opened (as a local road), portions of the road — along with Cave City Road (also known as East Entrance Road), a small piece of Green River Ferry Road, and all of Joppa Ridge Road west of the visitor center — were part of the original alignment of KY 70 from 1929 until the early 1960s, when KY 70 was re-routed to its current alignment within the park.
 The road became maintained by the National Park Service once Mammoth Cave became a national park.

 In 2004, both of Mammoth Cave Parkway's junctions with KY 70 were reconstructed just before the completion of the Mammoth Cave Railroad Bike and Hike Trail.